bgitschlag/mbamta/README.md

 The argument n is an integer that specifies the number of simulated data sets to be generated and analyzed for the purpose of gathering statistics on the results.

-Estimated time to run script 8 to 10 minutes for n of 100, or 2 to 3 hours for n of 10k.
+Allow approximately 8 to 10 minutes for script to run for n of 100; or 2 to 3 hours for n of 10k.

 SOURCE DATA: